top of page

 Digital Music Library Organization Tips

 This genre consolidation helps minimize the issue of having to address artists that cross sub-genres or change musical style from album to album.
-For example, some artists can be equally be identified as alternative, rock, pop, etc. I’ve found that using consolidated genres makes it far easier to manage a music library in the long run, and some ideas on how to effectively manage sub-genres are discussed further below.
+For example, some artists can be equally identified as alternative, rock, pop, etc. I’ve found that using consolidated genres makes it far easier to manage a music library in the long run, and some ideas on how to effectively manage sub-genres are outlined further below.

 Tip #2: Disassemble Greatest Hits Albums and Compilations